 With fairing: See Figure 32.
 The switch is on the left side of the dash panel.
-When the lamps are on, the auxiliary/fog lamp
+When the lamps are on, the auxiliary/fog lamp indicator is displayed in the instruments as shown in Figure 22.

 Domestic/Canada configurations: The auxiliary/fog lamps are configured to automatically turn off when the high beam headlamp is turned on, except as required by state/province.